ice-HoTF/Arma_3_Mission_Wasteland_Warzone/README.md

 \
 \
 \
-Food and Water:
-\
-\
-Buy from the shop, loot from soldiers or find on military sites.
-Shops are marked on the map, food sacks and wells are not.
-\
-\
-\
-\
 Vehicles:
 \
 \
-Buy from the shop or find on military sites and towns.
+Pick Up from the shop or find on military sites and towns.
 Shops are marked on the map.
-After entering a new vehicle scroll your mouse wheel to "Take Ownership" of the vehicle.
-This will save the vehicle in the internal database.
 Vehicles can be repaired, get ammo refills in the service stations marked on the map.
 Every vehicle can be repaired/serviced exept for planes.
-\
-\
-\
-\
-Money:
-\
-\
-Earn money by doing missions and looting dead people.
-Big Money can be earned through the missions.
 \
 \
 \